Antidepressant-Induced Anxiety

 7. Social Support: Building strong social connections and maintaining supportive relationships with friends and family members can buffer against anxiety symptoms.

-8. Occupational Therapy: Engaging in meaningful activities and vocational rehabilitation programs can improve self-esteem and provide a sense of purpose for individuals struggling with anxiety.
+8. Occupational Therapy: Engaging in meaningful activities and vocational programs can improve self-esteem and provide a sense of purpose for individuals struggling with anxiety.

 9. Relaxation Music and Sounds: Listening to calming music, nature sounds, or white noise can create a soothing environment and reduce anxiety levels.